U-value CalculatorStart your U-value calculation >

 What is loft insulation?

 Loft insulation is any material installed within the joists of a pitched roof space to reduce heat loss from the building below.

-Saint-Gobain Insulation UK offers a variety of Celotex and ISOVER products suitable for installation in a loft.
+We offer a range of Celotex and ISOVER products suitable for installation in a loft.